 - Mold remediation: $5/sq.ft.

 It is important to note that mold damage is not covered by many home insurance policies.

 Mold remediation can be a costly and complicated process that includes moisture control, assessment, and containment of areas with mold to prevent additional contamination from spreading spores.

 Sanitation of the home after repairs can also be expected, using specialized tools such as fogging equipment, air scrubbers, or antimicrobial treatments at additional costs.

 What to Repair or Restore After Water Damage

 Besides the building structure itself, which can be damaged, there are several other components to fully repairing and re-establishing your home after water damage.

-- Mechanical components of the home may be damaged in a major flood, such as ventilation, air conditioning, heating, electrical, plumbing, and other appliances.
+- Mechanical components: Check ventilation, air conditioning, heating, electrical, plumbing, and other appliances.

-- Personal Property may be damaged.
-Depending on the type of personal property and the kind of water that entered your home (whether it was clean water from a rainstorm or black water from a sewer back up) will impact what can be saved.
+- Personal property: The type of water that entered your home (clean water from a rainstorm or black water from a sewer backup) will impact how much personal property can be saved.

 Housing Costs Related to Water Damage Repairs

 These costs can add up to a few thousand dollars if the time to make repairs takes weeks or months.
 Having to leave your home while water damage is repaired is common after a disaster level claim.